Lucia's Blog: 2022-06-26

 2 Timothy 2:1

 I have been enjoying my quiet time studying the Scriptures and making home improvements around my house.
-Although I am supposed to take a break, especially from social media, the Lord is still using me to His glory.
+Although I am supposed to take a break, especially from social media, the Lord is still using me for His glory.
 One door closes, but another one opens.
 I have been teaching a group of Spanish sisters from El Salvador for over a month.
 They asked me to teach them some fundamental truths about the home, the family, and the role of women.
 I love their receptive and humble hearts!
 I am teaching in Spanish and translating my studies.
 And though Spanish is my native language, it is still challenging since I’ve been writing and speaking English more than Spanish.
 However, I am thrilled that the Lord is using me to spread the Gospel among my people.

 In my previous study, “Run With Endurance,” I covered the 1st chapter of 2 Timothy (2 Timothy 1:8-18).
 In this 1st chapter, Paul speaks about our faith in difficult times.
 Paul instructs Timothy to have stronger faith and endure as a servant of God.
 He urges Timothy not to be ashamed of the Gospel during fearful and challenging times.
 He reminds Timothy of the Grace that is in Christ Jesus (2 Timothy 1:2).
 He compels him to be strong in that same Grace found in Christ when we obey the Gospel and are baptized for the forgiveness of our sins (Acts 2:38; Romans:3-6)God’s Grace motivates us to do what He wants us to do (1 Corinthians 15:10; 2 Corinthians 4:15).
 The more we understand God’s Grace, the more we will be grateful to Him for His Grace (2 Corinthians 4:15).
 The more we will commit to God’s Grace, and become stronger and mature as Christians (1 Peter 3:18).